John Bowker (baseball): Professional career

-San Francisco Giants

-2004–2007
+Draft and minor leagues

+Bowker entered the 2004 Major League Baseball (MLB) Draft and was selected in the third round by the San Francisco Giants.

 To begin his minor league career, Bowker was assigned to the rookie-league Arizona League Giants.
 After batting .512 with 22 hits, 2 home runs, and 11 RBI in 10 games for the Giants, he was promoted to the Salem-Keizer Volcanoes of the single-A short season Northwest League.
 With Salem-Keizer, he batted .323 with 41 hits, 4 home runs, and 16 RBI in 31 games.
 Between the AZL Giants and Salem-Keizer, he appeared in 41 games, batting .371 with 63 hits, 6 home runs, and 27 RBI in 41 games.

 In 2005, Bowker attended Giants' spring training but was sent to the minors on March 2.
 He spent the season with the single-A advanced San Jose Giants.
 In 121 games, he had 124 hits, 27 doubles, 13 home runs, and 67 RBI while batting .267.
 He batted .238 with a double, a home run, and 4 RBI in 5 playoff games as San Jose won the California League championship.

 Bowker attended spring training with the Giants in 2006, but he was sent to the minors on March 2.
 He spent most of the season with San Jose, where he batted .284 with 131 hits, 6 triples, 7 home runs, and 66 RBI in 112 games.
 His 32 doubles ranked tenth overall in the league.
 In 5 playoff games, he batted .182 with 4 hits, 2 doubles, and 1 triple.
 He also appeared in two games for the triple-A Fresno Grizzlies of the Pacific Coast League, where he had two hits in four at bats.

 Bowker attended spring training with the Giants in 2007 but only appeared in two spring training games.
 He spent the entire season with the Connecticut Defenders, the Giants' double-A affiliate in the Eastern League.
 He set career highs with 139 games played, a .307 batting average, 160 hits, 22 home runs, 90 RBI, 35 doubles, and 6 triples.
 He ranked seventh in the league in batting average (among qualifiers), first in games, second in hits (to Jordan Brown), fifth in doubles (tied with David Smith), fifth in triples (tied with Clete Thomas and Michael Spidale), and third in RBI (behind Jeff Larish and Oscar Salazar).
 His 22 home runs were tied for fifth in the league (with Salazar and Luis Jiménez) and set a Connecticut franchise record.

+Entering the 2008 season, Bowker was named the ninth best prospect in the Giants' organization by Baseball America.
+He attended spring training again but was sent to Fresno on March 11.